Tesla Wall Connector Gen 3: Complete DIY Installation Guide

 WiFi Connection Failed

 The Wall Connector supports 2.4GHz networks only.
 Ensure your router is within range or consider a WiFi extender.
-See our WiFi troubleshooting guide for detailed fixes.

 Frequently Asked Questions